MattScicluna/twitterBot/README.md

 kill -KILL PID_NAME
 ```

 where PID_NAME is the PID in save_pid.txt.
-I recommend reading the best practices [here](https://support.twitter.com/articles/68916).
-With all this out of the way there is one last thing to mention.

 <h3> Ethics of Bots</h3>
 If you read Twitter's guide for best practices you will notice that Twitter is not a fan of accounts automatically following people.
 This is what my script does.
 Why would I post the code of a bot that violates this?
 The main reason is that everything I did can be easily replicated without reading this article.
 I am not introducing any new information.
 I am using open source software, and there are a lot of excellent online reseources on how to use this software.
 Anyone who wants to deploy a bot on twitter can already do so with nominal programming experience.